Skip to main content

 • Day 7: Escrow period ends

-• Day 7+: Authorized address(es) can release (if not frozen)
+• Day 7+: Authorized addresses can capture (if not frozen)

 Freeze policies are optional and configurable.
 Define who can freeze, who can unfreeze, and how long freeze lasts.